mbrio/react-boilerplate/README.md

 grunt build
 ```

-To build a production version of the project you must set the `NODE_ENV` to
+To build a production version of the project you must set the `NODE_ENV`
-production prior to executing grunt:
+environment variable to *production* prior to executing grunt:

 ```
 NODE_ENV=production grunt build
 ```

-The built application will reside in the *build* directory.

 ## Development Server